francescochecola-hash/war-and-institutional-change-gustav-line/data/raw/README.md

 To reproduce the analysis, users must obtain the original datasets from the replication packages associated with the following papers:

-- Fontana, G., Nannicini, T., and Tabellini, G. (2023).
+- **Fontana, G., Nannicini, T., and Tabellini, G. (2023)**
-  *Historical roots of political extremism: The effects of Nazi occupation of Italy*.
+  *Historical roots of political extremism: The effects of Nazi occupation of Italy*
-  **Journal of Comparative Economics**, 51(3), 723–743.
+  Journal of Comparative Economics, 51(3), 723–743
   https://doi.org/10.1016/j.jce.2023.05.006

   Replication data obtained from the authors’ replication package, available